Moving to Moscow, Russia

 When we asked expats and global nomads about the quality of medical care in Moscow, they replied:

 "Healthcare services in Moscow, are a mix of public and private facilities, offering a wide range of medical services to residents and visitors.
 The public healthcare system, which is funded by the government, provides free basic medical care to Russian citizens, including general practitioners, specialists, and emergency services.
 However, public hospitals and clinics in Moscow may face issues such as long waiting times, outdated equipment, and a lack of English-speaking staff.
 On the other hand, private healthcare facilities in Moscow offer a higher standard of care, with modern equipment, shorter waiting times, and English-speaking staff.
 These facilities cater to both locals and expatriates, providing a wide range of services, including dental care, maternity services, and specialized treatments.
 However, private healthcare can be expensive, and it is recommended to have comprehensive health insurance to cover the costs.
 Pharmacies are widely available throughout Moscow, with many open 24 hours a day.
 Prescription and over-the-counter medications are generally easy to obtain, although some specific medications may not be available or may require a prescription from a local doctor.
 In case of emergencies, Moscow has a well-developed ambulance service, which can be reached by dialing 112.
 However, response times may vary, and language barriers can be an issue.
 It is advisable for foreigners to have a basic understanding of Russian or have a translation app handy to communicate with emergency responders.
 Overall, healthcare services in Moscow are accessible and offer a range of options for both public and private care.
-However, it is essential to have adequate health insurance and be prepared for potential language barriers when seeking medical assistance," stated one expat who made the move to Moscow.
+However, it is essential to have adequate health insurance and be prepared for potential language barriers when seeking medical assistance," remarked one expat in Moscow.

 What are medical services in Moscow like?